aquasecurity/postee/README.md

 When vulnerabilities are found in an image, you will see that a JIRA ticket is created/ Email is recieved/ Slack message is posted to the channel.

-###### *To troubleshoot the integration, you can look at both the Aqua ALM Integration container logs and the Aqua Server logs.
+###### *To troubleshoot the integration, you can look at both the Aqua Postee container logs and the Aqua Server logs.
 Use the "docker logs <container name>" command to view these logs.*

 # Integration Settings
 You can setup integrations through the cfg.yaml file.
 Note that one yaml file can contain multiple integrations (e.g. multiple email integrations, where each integration is handling different container image registry).